Hanging out my shingle

 We need to address all these issues, and quickly.
 The time to work on improving this situation is not after a disaster strikes, but before it does.

-There are many other massive problems in society, but this is the one that will get us first, because software moves so damn fast.
+There are many other massive problems in society, but this is the one that will hit us first, because software moves so damn fast.
 We need to get it solved in order to work on the others.

 2 What I am up for

 I could use ideas, collaborations, roles, co-founders, mentorship.
 New contacts.
 Old contacts who didn’t know I was looking.
-I want help to work out what I should do next to make a difference on that problem.
+I want help to work out what I should do next to make a difference on this problem.
 Maybe we should work together?

 I’m open for business, up for ideas, and ready to start things.
 I’m ready to join your project.
 I’m ready to found a new project.
 I’m looking for collaborators, co-founders, and employers.
 Solve an important scientific problem?
 Persuade an important institution to change its ways?
 Build a new institution?